Helping Clearview see off a trade mark opposition

 From his business advisory experience with Porterdale clients, Steve was aware of the difficulties businesses often experience when they fail to register their trade mark early on in their business life cycle.
 Steve wanted to ensure that any investment in the Clearview brand was protected and he understood that a trade mark registration was the most cost effective way of protecting the Clearview brand.

-As a Harper James Enterprise customer, Porterdale receives one hour of legal advice each month as part of their subscription plan.
+As a Harper James Enable customer, Porterdale receives one hour of legal advice each month as part of their subscription plan.
 They used the accrued time and contacted our IP team to help guide them through the trade mark application process.

-The subscription based model of the Enterprise Plan almost pays for itself and is great value for money, especially compared to the hourly rates of other law firms.
+The subscription based model of the Enable Plan almost pays for itself and is great value for money, especially compared to the hourly rates of other law firms.
 Spreading the cost of legal support helps with cash flow and there is no trepidation or fear around costs when contacting Harper James for legal support.

 Gemma Pickavant, an Intellectual Property solicitor at Harper James, applied to register three trade marks for Porterdale.
 Unfortunately, two of those trade mark applications were opposed by another company.
 The other company argued that the trade marks applied for by Porterdale were too similar to their own registered trade marks, that the goods and services that protection was being sought for were similar, and as a result there was a risk of confusion in the marketplace.
 Steve wanted to avoid a legal dispute with the other company and asked Gemma to resolve this issue in the most practical way possible.